 - Tiller Measurement – This is the measurement from the point where the limb meets the riser and to the string in a perpendicular line.

-There are a few things you need to consider when choosing the best compound bow.
+There are a few things you need to consider when choosing a compound bow.
 They are as follows:

 - Determine what you’ll use the bow for.